metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 - `cluster_names` (List of String) ClusterNames is the list of clusters to be selected.
 - `exclude` (List of String) ExcludedClusters is the list of clusters to be ignored.
-- `field_selector` (Attributes) FieldSelector is a filter to select member clusters by fields.The key(field) of the match expression should be 'provider', 'region', or 'zone',and the operator of the match expression should be 'In' or 'NotIn'.If non-nil and non-empty, only the clusters match this filter will be selected. (see [below for nested schema](#nestedatt--spec--override_rules--target_cluster--field_selector))
+- `field_selector` (Attributes) FieldSelector is a filter to select member clusters by fields.
+The key(field) of the match expression should be 'provider', 'region', or 'zone', and the operator of the match expression should be 'In' or 'NotIn'.
+If non-nil and non-empty, only the clusters match this filter will be selected. (see [below for nested schema](#nestedatt--spec--override_rules--target_cluster--field_selector))
-- `label_selector` (Attributes) LabelSelector is a filter to select member clusters by labels.If non-nil and non-empty, only the clusters match this filter will be selected. (see [below for nested schema](#nestedatt--spec--override_rules--target_cluster--label_selector))
+- `label_selector` (Attributes) LabelSelector is a filter to select member clusters by labels.
+If non-nil and non-empty, only the clusters match this filter will be selected. (see [below for nested schema](#nestedatt--spec--override_rules--target_cluster--label_selector))

 <a id="nestedatt--spec--override_rules--target_cluster--field_selector"></a>
 ### Nested Schema for `spec.override_rules.target_cluster.field_selector`